faceyspacey/respond-framework-docs-old/docs/respond-component-patterns.md

 # Respond Component Patterns

-Respond's most **important** role--even more than routing and modularity--**is data fetching**.
+Even more than routing and modularity, Respond's most **important role is data fetching**.
 Most Respond apps do 100% of their data fetching at the route level, rather than as part of component side-effects.

 The predictability this strategy provides will greatly increase your productivity.
 Prepare to unlearn what you know regarding using components to do do such work.